When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Cluster feeding is a series of short, frequent feedings when a baby wants to feed every hour for a few hours.
+• Cluster feeding is a series of short, frequent feeds where a baby eats every 30 to 60 minutes for a few hours.

 What Is Cluster Feeding?